geoffwhittington/vsts/SRC/outsystems-integration/docs/wiki/submitting-bugs-and-suggestions.md

 > **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

-* Errors in the Dev Tools Console (Help | Toggle Developer Tools)

 Please remember to do the following:

 * Search the issue repository to see if there exists a duplicate.
-* Recreate the issue after disabling all extensions (see the [docs for how to do this](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)).
-If you find the issue is caused by an extension you have installed please file an issue on the extension respectively.
 * Simplify your code around the issue so we can better isolate the problem.

 Don't feel bad if we can't reproduce the issue and ask for more information!